 The good news is that you don’t have to obsess about getting a certain amount of these foods in your diet.
 By building your clear skin diet around lean proteins (especially cold-water fish), whole grains, fresh fruits and veggies, nuts, seeds and legumes you can improve and protect your skin.

 The secret to reducing acne and improving your skin can be found in a healthy diet.
 A diet for clear skin is rich in anti-inflammatory and antioxidant nutrients, healthy omega fatty acids and hormone-balancing ingredients.
 Taking steps to reduce or eliminate toxins, processed carbs and refined sugars from your diet while improving your overall nutrition won’t just improve your skin; it will improve your health overall, and that’s all you can really ask for.

-If you think you've tried everything and your skin still isn't clearing up, it may be time to speak to a dermatologist about your options.
-Looking for more ways to keep your skin clear and healthy?
-Check out these 13 Common But Inaccurate Acne Myths or take our skin care routine quiz and learn about ways to change up your skin game.
+If you think you've tried everything and your skin still isn't clearing up, it may be time to speak to a dermatologist or healthcare provider about your options.
+Looking for more tips on how to keep your skin clear and healthy?
+Check out these 13 Common But Inaccurate Acne Myths